Things appear to be looking up for Broadway Financial Corporation (BYFC)

 Broadway Financial Corporation (NASDAQ: BYFC) is -57.06% lower on its value in year-to-date trading and has touched a low of $0.88 and a high of $4.28 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BYFC stock was last observed hovering at around $0.97 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $15.00 for the next 12 months.
-It is also 93.4% off the consensus price target high of $15.00 offered by 1 analysts, but current levels are 93.4% higher than the price target low of $15.00 for the same period.
+The BYFC stock was last observed hovering at around $0.97 in the last trading session, with the day’s gains setting it 0.02%.

 3 Tiny Stocks Primed to Explode